Arreborn/nvim-config/README.md

   open symbol documentation with ? (meaning that reverse searching is not standard, but Flash works well for that).
 Furthermore, S-Enter can now step out of parentheses / brackets and so on.
+- **251110** Oh.
+Hi.
+Some minor refactoring, and one plugin that's taken an...
+  Insteresting route. `sttusline` decided to re-write itself to a new plugin that is shite, and this version I'm on now has a feature that'll be removed in 0.12.
+For now, I've taken to editing `$HOME/.local/share/nvim/lazy/sttusline/lua/sttusline/components/lsps-formatters.lua` and changing all instances of `vim.lsp.buf_get_clients()` to `vim.lsp.get_clients()` to remove a warning.
+Since `sttusline` won't be updated no more, this works for the moment.